kta-intel/openfl/openfl-workspace/flower-app-pytorch/README.md

 It will run another experiment.
 Once you are done, you can manually shut down OpenFL's `collaborator` and Flower's `SuperNode` with `CTRL+C`.
 This will trigger a task-completion by the task runner that'll subsequently begin the graceful shutdown process of the OpenFL and Flower components.

 ### Invoke Flower experiment as a separate command
-If you did not set `flwr_run_params` in the `plan.yaml`, the OpenFL `FLEX` will not automatically start a Flower experiment.
+If you did not set `flwr_run_params` in the `plan.yaml`, the OpenFL `Connector` will not automatically start a Flower experiment.
 Instead, you should open a terminal, navigate to this workspace, and run
 ```SH
 flwr run ./app-pytorch
 ```